 A good wine cellar has one (summer and winter) temperature from around 8 to 12 ° C (is also the ideal wine temperature for most white wines) and one humidity from 70 to 80%.
 The ideal temperature is as uniform as possible, and strong fluctuations are far more damaging than higher temperatures, but uniform temperatures over a longer period of time.
 From about 20 to 25 ° Celsius, it becomes problematic because heat accelerates all chemical processes.
 An uncontrolled warm storage is the most common cause of premature aging of wines.
 Among other things, the fruit flavors are destroyed.
-A possible source of error is also the Korkmotte, who likes to lay her eggs in damp places such as corks.
+One possible source of error is the Korkmotte who likes to lay her eggs in damp places such as corks.
 The hatched caterpillars can eat cork and leaking, resulting in oxidation and spoiling the wine.